KAmii-cxo/KAmii-cxo/README.md

 - **Hacking**: Basic penetration skills and tools using Kali Linux, Metasploit, automation scripts.

 ### 📖 **Continuous Learning**
 I'm on an exciting journey to deepen my knowledge and contribute to the cybersecurity field.
-I recently earned the **Google Cybersecurity Certificate**, and I’m working on labs to sharpen my skills further.
+I recently earned the **Google Cybersecurity Certificate**, **TryHackMe SOC Level 1&2**, and I’m working on labs to sharpen my skills further.

 ---